 I’ll admit that as a missionary, this book is near and dear to me.
 The stories of leaving home and family are familiar.
 And as I sit here writing this review in the back row of a tiny airplane going from one assignment to the next, I can sit in astonishment at the power and the faithfulness of our God in my own life and ministry, but even more so in the lives of these in A Company of Heroes (affiliate link).

 Tim writes this from his travel diary as he connects with missionaries in various, often difficult to reach places.
 Sometimes his visits are full of heartbreak and other times he enjoys a reunion.

 One of my favorite accounts is that of Mei Li.
 Hers is a story that convinces us that no matter what we have or don’t have, our command is to fulfill the Great Commission.
 Tim puts it this way:

 “…a person who is drowning can’t wait for a boat to be built to save him.
 These believers are just diving in, knowing that while they don’t have all the answers, they do have the ultimate answer—it’s the radical rescue work of the gospel!”

 That’s just one of many unforgettable stories you’ll find among others from places like Cambodia, Ethiopia, Armenia, and England.
 These are the accounts of ordinary people, just like you and I who, through the transformative power of God bring encouragement to the entire church to bear witness for the Gospel.

 Why this Book is Important

 A Company of Heroes (affiliate link) is an important book at this time, especially in the Western church.
-The case for Missions is quite strong among many congregations and yet there are an alarming number of Christians who are absolutely unfamiliar.
+The case for Missions is quite strong among many congregations and yet there are an alarming number of Christians who are absolutely unaware.